"The soul should always stand ajar, ready to welcome the ecstatic experience."

 Practice Steady Stamina

 Ask: "Can I stay with this one more breath, one more minute, without pushing or abandoning myself?"
-Steady presence matters more than breakthroughs.
+Steady presence matters more than dramatic breakthroughs.

 Bring Presence to Ordinary Tasks